Ares-Developers/Ares-docs/new/custommissiles.rst

   Defines the warhead the missile uses to deliver damage when launching from an elite unit.
 Defaults to :value:`none`.

+Instead of using the pair of damage and warhead settings to deliver damage, it is also possible to define a weapon that will fire when the missile explodes.
+The weapon is used to control projectile, warhead, damage and bright settings of a bullet that detonates immediately.

+Note that missiles will not fall back to :tag:`Missile.Weapon` for elite units in case :tag:`Missile.EliteWeapon` is not set. :tag:`Missile.EliteDamage` and :tag:`Missile.EliteWarhead` are used instead.

+:tagdef:`[AircraftType]Missile.Weapon=Weapon`
+  The weapon used to deliver damage.
+If not set, :tag:`Missile.Damage` and :tag:`Missile.Warhead` are used to create the explosion.
+Defaults to :value:`none`.

+:tagdef:`[AircraftType]Missile.EliteWeapon=Weapon`
+  The weapon used to deliver damage.
+If not set, :tag:`Missile.EliteDamage` and :tag:`Missile.EliteWarhead` are used to create the explosion.
+Defaults to :value:`none`.

 Aside from the missile settings you can customize the takeoff and trailer animations.
 These settings can be used for any missile, whether they are custom or not. :game:`Ares` also optimizes away the lookup of the animation types,